Dirac-Robot/beacon/README.md

     main()
 ```

-`scope.observe()` is simple python decorator to define presets of configs.
+`@scope.observe()` is simple python decorator to define presets of configs.
 Configs can be combined into scope, and
 config with higher priority will be merged later.
 And, if priorities of configs are same, they will be collated
 in order.